wptmdoorn/jekyll-now/_posts/2020-3-19-Method-Comparison.md

 the relationship between the first and second method.
 Although linear regression is still often used, it has serious drawbacks which limits the use in method comparison.
 Deming [5, 6] and Passing-Bablok [7] regression are statistical techniques that also allow, in contrast to linear regression, random measurement errors in the X-axis values.
 In the case of Deming regression, the assumption is made that these errors are normally distributed, and in case of Passing-Bablok, no assumptions are made.
-In the example provided below we generated a random set of measurements for method 1 and method 2 and analyzed them using Deming (left; blue) and Passing-Bablok (right; red) techniques.
+Using the methcomp software package, we can easily create these plots (i.e. Deming example below).

+{% highlight python %}
+method1 = [x * uniform(1, 1.5) for x in range(2, 50)] # Generate 50 random measurements for method 1 with some noise
+method2 = [x * uniform(1, 1.5) for x in range(2, 50)] # Generate 50 random measurements for method 2 with some noise
+deming(method1, method2, CI=0.95) # Generate plot
+plt.show() # Show plot on screen
+{% endhighlight %}

+This code will result in the following graphical visualizations; shown for Deming (left) and Passing-Bablok (right).

 <p>
 <img src="/assets/02methcomp/deming.png" alt="drawing" width="49%"/>